Learning the dynamics of a one-dimensional plasma model with graph neural networks: Implementation

 \subsection{Generating the ground truth data}

 Using the electrostatic sheet model, we generate 10,000 simulations of systems consisting of 10 sheets moving inside a periodic box.
+We use only 10 sheets for training to emphasize the capabilities of the simulator to generalize to significantly larger system sizes (over several orders of magnitude) at test time.
+It would be possible to train with a larger system size, and this would allow using a smaller training set.
+On the other hand, the opposite idea of reducing the system size even further is not advisable, since this could limit the capability of the GNS to learn crossings involving multiple sheets (to be explained in more detail in later sections).

-All simulations are run for a duration of $t_{max}=10~\omega_p^{-1}$ using a time step of $\Delta t_{sim} = 10^{-4}~\omega_p^{-1}$.
+All training simulations are run for a duration of $t_{max}=10~\omega_p^{-1}$ using a time step of $\Delta t_{sim} = 10^{-4}~\omega_p^{-1}$.
 The initial displacements from the equilibrium positions and velocities of the sheets are randomly sampled from uniform distributions.
 The maximum initial displacement equals $\xi_{max}^0=0.2~\delta$ and the maximum initial velocity is $v_{max}^0=10~\delta\!\cdot\!\omega_p$.
 In addition, we ensured that the total energy of the system did not vary more than a predefined threshold $\left(\Delta\varepsilon/\varepsilon_0 = 10^{-6}\right)$ during the full simulation by discarding simulations that did not fulfill this criterion.
 This guarantees that all crossings are well resolved by the sheet model.
+We have also tested training models using synchronous data generated from asynchronous simulations (with energy variations of $\Delta\epsilon/\epsilon_0\ < 10^{-10}$) but did not observe performance differences.